spiceai/cookbook/client-sdk/spice-rs-sdk-sample/README.md

-# Spice with Rust SDK Recipe
+# Spice with Rust SDK

 This recipe demonstrates how to use the Spice Rust SDK to connect to a Spice runtime and query data.